Blog

 Amy Elliott Amy Elliott

-If you’re looking for a way to make your customers’ experience and your app or website more secure, one-time passwords (OTPs) are the ideal solution—and you can start sending them today with MailerSend!
+If you’re looking for a way to make your customers’ experience and your app or website more secure, one-time passwords (OTPs) are the ideal solution.

-The use of the internet in our everyday lives and businesses has grown into something almost unimaginable.
-We’re managing whole businesses online with remote workers all over the world, running online storefronts and offering exclusively internet-based services.
-With so much of what we do now residing online, it’s no surprise that the rate of security breaches has exploded right alongside it.
+With so much of what we do now residing online, it’s no surprise that the rate of security breaches has exploded.
 But, there are solutions that businesses can implement to protect themselves and their customers—in this article, we’re talking OTPs.

 One-time passwords are a simple yet highly effective way to prevent hackers from gaining access to online accounts.
 They work by providing a unique password every time the user logs in.